biocore/qurro/qurro/tests/input/red_sea/README.txt

-These differentials were just computed by running Songbird normally.
-I haven't run any diagnostics to verify that Songbird was fitting things properly, so if you try this out yourself in Songbird you might get somewhat different results.
+These differentials were computed by running Songbird with the hyperparameters specified in the Songbird example Jupyter Notebook as of July 29, 2019 (i.e.
+--epochs 10000 and --differential-prior 0.5).
+Consultation with Tensorboard showed that this resulted in a reasonable model fit.